tjFogarty/tj-ie/src/site/posts/self-host-google-fonts.md

 layout: layouts/post.njk
 ---

-A tool I use a lot is {% external-link "https://google-webfonts-helper.herokuapp.com/fonts", "Google Webfonts Helper" %}.
+A tool I use a lot is [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts).
 I download the fonts and host them myself, which I kinda like cause I have more control over the files.
 Part of my webpack setup involves creating a service worker, so it's minimal effort to add them in there.

 I was doing this before Google allowed you to use `font-display`, so there was that advantage for a while.